 Articles that discuss accessible home modifications are frequently accompanied by a list of “great resources to contact for home modification funding”, giving readers the optimistic sense that if they just invest a little time, there is a good chance they can get some financial assistance for making their home more accessible.

-Over the years we have contacted an extensive list of organizations from these so called “great funding sources” and were always passed from one person to the next with the majority of the organizations we called telling us “I am not sure how we got on a list for funding.
+Over the years we have contacted an extensive number of organizations from these so called “great funding sources” and were always passed from one person to the next with the majority of the organizations telling us, “I am not sure how we got on a list for funding.
 No we don’t give out funding, but here is a list of some more people you can try.”
-And so it continued…and after hundreds of phone calls over the years, which included calls to the Mayors Office on Disability, Area Agencies on Aging and Independent Living Centers we came to the conclusion that there is extremely little available in terms of assistance for accessible home modifications.
+And so it continued…and after engaging in hundreds of phone calls over the years, which included calls to the Mayors Office on Disability, Area Agencies on Aging and Independent Living Centers we came to the conclusion that there’s ultimately very little truly available in terms of financial assistance for accessible home modifications.

 Below you’ll find information covering each of these options.